quasarframework/quasar/docs/src/pages/vue-components/responsive.md

 ### Flex row

-Note below that we are using a vertical alignment (`items-start`) other than the default, so that flexbox won't force the height on each QResponsive component.
+Note below that we are using a vertical alignment (`items-start`) other than the default (`stretch`), so that flexbox won't force the height on each QResponsive component.

 <doc-example title="Basic usage" file="QResponsive/FlexRow" />